d0c-s4vage/narly/README.md

-*DEP/*ASLR means that these modules are compatible with ASLR/DEP *COULD_REBASE means that the module has the same base address of another loaded module *REBASED means the module was rebased and the current base address differs from the original
+*DEP/*ASLR means that these modules are compatible with ASLR/DEP *COULD_REBASE means that the module has the same base address of another loaded module *REBASED means the module was rebased and the current base address differs from the original</pre></code>